wuiscmc/localstack-microservices-integration/docs/README.md

 # localstack-microservices-integration

 This service uploads a file to S3.

-This is the main service of a distributed architecture in which for each upload to S3, a lambda should be triggered.
+Also after each upload a lambda is triggered to create a backup file in another bucket.

 ## Provisioning